 In this town, the Boston Redevelopment Authority rules supreme.
-Accountable only to the mayor, it exerts total control over zoning, planning, and developmentâan anachronistic concentration of power not found anywhere else in the country.
+Accountable only to the mayor, it exerts total control over zoning, planning, and developmentâan anachronistic concentration of power.
 As the Menino era draws to a close, itâs time for the agency to go.

 Theyâre all over town, those construction cranes: clustered around Fenway Park, rising up in South Boston, hovering over Downtown Crossing.
 Economists and politicians tell us theyâre an omen of good times ahead.
 They may be right, but development in Boston is such a bizarrely twisted affair that most of those involved in it donât want to talk about how it actually happens, except in the vaguest of terms.
 And what they especially donât want to talk about is the Boston Redevelopment Authority.
 Nothing does more to kill a conversation with architects or developers around here than asking them about their dealings with the BRA.

 If the name Boston Redevelopment Authority sounds like some kind of Eisenhower-era holdover, thatâs because it is.
 The authority was founded in the late 1950s to shepherd federal grant money into massive urban-renewal projects at a time when Boston, like many other American cities, had yet to fully bounce back from the ravages of the Great Depression.
 Confronted with blighted urban centers, officials across the nation created powerful development authorities that allowed cities, even in the face of local objections, to clear out problem areas and then rebuild them however they saw fit.
 Entire neighborhoods were razed in the name of progress, and thousands of families were displaced.